-2. Period of Financing Statement's Effectiveness.
+- 2. Period of Financing Statement's Effectiveness.
 Subsection (a) states the general rule: a financing statement is effective for a five-year period unless its effectiveness is continued under this section or terminated under Section 9-519.
 Subsection (b) provides for a longer period in the case of a public finance transaction or a manufactured home transaction, inasmuch as these financings typically extend beyond the standard, five-year period.
 Under subsection (f), a financing statement filed against a transmitting utility remains effective indefinitely, until a termination statement is filed.
-Likewise, under subsection (g), a real property mortgage effective as a fixture filing remains effective until its effectiveness terminates under real property law.
+Likewise, under subsection (g), a real property mortgage effective as a fixture filing remains effective until its effectiveness terminates under real property law. - 3.
+Lapse.

-3. Lapse.
 When the period of effectiveness under subsection (a) or (b) expires, the effectiveness of the financing statement lapses.
 Under former Section 9-403(2), lapse was tolled if the debtor entered bankruptcy or another insolvency proceeding.
 A few years ago, Bankruptcy Code § 362(b)(3) was amended to permit a secured party to continue or maintain the perfected status of its security interest without first obtaining relief from the automatic stay.
 Accordingly, subsection (c) deletes the former tolling provision.
 It also contains bracketed language for the Drafting Committee's consideration, to the effect that lapse occurs notwithstanding the debtor's entry into insolvency proceedings.
-With or without the bracketed language, this subsection imposes a new burden on the secured party: to be sure that a financing statement does not lapse during the debtor's bankruptcy.
-The last sentence of the subsection addresses the effect of lapse.
+With or without the bracketed language, this subsection imposes a new burden on the secured party: to be sure 1 2 3 4 5 that a financing statement does not lapse during the debtor's bankruptcy.
+The last paragraph of the subsection addresses the effect of lapse.
 Of course, to the extent that federal bankruptcy law dictates the consequences of lapse, the provisions of this Article would be of no effect.

-4. Continuation Statements.
-Subsection (d) explains who may file a continuation statement and when it may be filed.
-A continuation statement filed by a person other than a secured party of record, or at a time other than that prescribed by subsection (d), is ineffective.
-However, the filing office nevertheless must accept it.
+6 7 8 9 10 4.
+Continuation Statements.
+Subsection (d) explains when a continuation statement may be filed.
+A continuation statement filed at a time other than that prescribed by subsection (d) is ineffective.
+However, the filing office nevertheless must accept it, unless the initial financing statement to which it relates has lapsed.
 See Sections 9-521(a); 9-515(b).
 Subsection (e) specifies the effect of a continuation statement and provides for successive continuation statements.

-SECTION 9-517.
+12 SECTION 9-517.
 CONTENTS OF CONTINUATION STATEMENT.
-A

-continuation statement is an amendment of a financing statement that, in addition to complying with the requirements of Section 9-509(a), indicates that it is a continuation statement for, or that it is filed to continue the effectiveness of, the financing statement.
+A 13 continuation statement for a financing statement is an amendment of the a financing 14 statement that: 15 (1) complies in addition to complying with the requirements of Section 16 9-509(a); and 17 (2) indicates that it is a continuation statement for, or that it is filed to 18 continue the effectiveness of, the financing statement.
+19 Reporters' Comments 20 1.
+Source.
+Former Section 9-403(3).
 2. Contents of Continuation Statement.
 A continuation statement must comply with the requirements for an amendment, see Section 9-509(a) and, in addition, indicate that it is a continuation statement or that it has been filed to continue the effectiveness of the financing statement to which it relates.
 Consistent with the medium-neutral approach of Part 5, no signature is required for a continuation statement.

-SECTION 9-518.
+27 SECTION 9-518.
 EFFECT OF INDEXING ERRORS.

-(a) Except as otherwise provided in subsection (b), the failure of the filing office to index a record correctly does not affect the effectiveness of the record.

-(b) A filed but improperly indexed record is ineffective against a purchaser of the collateral which gives value in reasonable reliance upon the apparent absence of the record in the files.
+28 (a) Except as otherwise provided in subsection (b), the failure of the filing 29 office to index a record correctly does not affect the effectiveness of the record.
+30 (b) A filed but improperly indexed record is ineffective against a purchaser 31 of the collateral which gives value in reasonable reliance upon the apparent absence 32 of the record in from the files.